rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ### Configure the Build Environment

-* Go to the Projects Tab on the left hand side
+* Go to the "Projects" tab on the left hand side
 * Switch to the ARM Kit we just created
 * Build Settings:
-    * Change Build Directory to the firmware root
+    * Change "Build Directory" to the firmware root
     * Build Steps: `make BOARD=NAZE DEBUG=GDB`
 ![build](images/build.png)
 * Run Settings:
-    * Change Run Configuration to hardware debugger
+    * Change "Run Configuration" to hardware debugger
     * Choose the `.elf` file in the `boards/breezy/build` directory (you'll need to build first) `firmware/boards/breezy/build/rosflight.elf`
 ![run](images/run.png)

 You're done!
-Just select the Debug tab and debug your project!
+Just select the "Debug" tab and debug your project!